3 Chapter 3- Understanding Labor Cost

 Federal Insurance Contributions Act (FICA)

-FICA is a US federal payroll tax deducted from most workers’ paychecks and matched by employers.
+FICA is a United States federal payroll tax deducted from most workers’ paychecks and matched by employers.
 The money collected is used to fund the Social Security program, which provides benefits for retirees for eligible workers when they reach a certain age (typically 62 or older), disabled individuals, and survivors of deceased workers, as well as the Medicare program, which provides health insurance to cover medical expenses for those over 65 and people with disabilities.:

 How FICA Works: